Good Hotel Guide Review

 27. 3 on ground floor, 1 suitable for disabled.

-lift, lounge, snug, bar, restaurant, bistro, free Wi-Fi, in-room TV (Freeview), terrace, civil wedding licence, function facilities, ½-acre garden, indoor and heated outdoor swimming pool, treatment room, restaurant wheelchair accessible.
+lift, lounge, snug, bar, restaurant, bistro, in-room TV (Freeview), civil wedding licence, function facilities, terrace, ½-acre garden, indoor and heated outdoor swimming pools, treatment room, restaurant wheelchair accessible.

 in public areas.